FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 #8aa25d264897bd007d389890b2239c2b9c07fa0b: {'relation': 'drug used for treatment', 'head_span': {'text': 'High fever', 'id': 'High Grade Fever'}, 'tail_span': {'text': 'paracetamol', 'id': 'Acetaminophen Measurement'}}
 #d91bef9bfc94439523675b5d6a62e1f4635c0cdd: {'relation': 'medical condition treated', 'head_span': {'text': 'paracetamol', 'id': 'Acetaminophen Measurement'}, 'tail_span': {'text': 'High fever', 'id': 'High Grade Fever'}}
 ```
-One can observe, that on the coreference step the "it" pronoun in the second sentance was replaced by the unambiguous "High fever" entity.
+You can see, that on the coreference step the "it" pronoun in the second sentance was replaced by the unambiguous "High fever" entity.
 After that the rebel model has extracted the trios of subject, relation and object and mapped them to the NCIT model.
-One can note, that the mapping is far from perfect.
+Note, that the mapping here is far from perfect.
 For example, the entity 'dangerous' was mapped to the 'DRRI-2 - A: Dangerous Military Duties' in NCIT. this is because in our mapping procedure for simplisity we have chosen the first result for the term in the NCIT database.
 To improve this, one would need to develop a more complex mapping algorithm.

 ## Storing the results

 The final subject, relation, and object trios can be stored as either a labeled property graph or as an RDF graph.
 The guidelines to store the results as a neo4j labeled property graph are given here [https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754].
-Here we will give an approach to store the results as an RDF graph by using rdflib library.
+Here we will give an approach to store the results as an RDF graph by using rdflib library in python.

 Rdflib allows the creation of entities with known URIs with the URIRef command.
 Also, one can create a custom namespace with new entities and relations.